Materials and Manufacturing Directorate (RX) Multiple Authority Announcement (MAA)

 Autonomous Decisions, Algorithms, and Modeling (ADAM)

 The Department of Defense, through the Air Force Research Laboratory (AFRL), is seeking proposals under the Autonomous Decisions, Algorithms, and Modeling (ADAM) Multiple Authority Announcement (MAA) to advance research and technology in various technical areas, including multi-domain sense-making and sensing autonomy.
-This initiative aims to consolidate solicitation authorities to support the progression from basic research to technology maturation, particularly focusing on enhancing maritime operations through automated sensing technologies and decision-making processes.
-Interested parties are encouraged to monitor for future individual solicitations that will specify Air Force objectives and deadlines, with the current solicitation (FA2377-25-R-B003) active from April 3, 2025, to May 19, 2025.
+This initiative aims to consolidate solicitation authorities to support the transition from basic research to technology maturation, particularly focusing on enhancing maritime automated sensing technologies and decision-making processes.
+Interested parties are encouraged to monitor for future individual solicitations that will specify Air Force objectives and deadlines, with the current solicitation (FA2377-25-R-B003) active until May 19, 2025.
 For further inquiries, potential offerors can contact Amanda Lindsay at AFRL.RYA.ADAMmaa@us.af.mil.

 Multi-Spectrum Defensive Electronic Warfare (MSDEW) Advanced Research Announcement (ARA)